rust-lang/book/nostarch/chapter14.md

 The second-to-last line of the output shows the location and the name of the installed binary, which in the case of `ripgrep` is `rg`.
-As long as the installation directory is in your `$PATH`, as mentioned previously, you can then run `rg --help` and start using a faster, rustier tool for searching files!
+As long as the installation directory is in your `$PATH`, as mentioned previously, you can then run `rg --help` and start using a faster, Rustier tool for searching files!

 ## Extending Cargo with Custom Commands